ryandejaegher/novela-hugo-starter/content/articles/drafts/May-19-2020/index.md

 There are a few questions that have been a constant source of friction to fully embracing larning in public.

 - What does learning in public look like when you don't have the answers?
-- What would it look like if your writing and thoughts were being published and udpated throughout the day?
+- What would it look like if your writing and thoughts were being published and updated throughout the day?
 - What are the goals or outcomes when learning in public?
-Is it still valuable if you're the only one learning.
+Is it still valuable if you're the only one learning?

 Learning in public does require a bit of a perspective shift away from "building your authority", the sole of purpose of writing from a content marketing view.